Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Alignment Checks

 Proper wheel alignment is essential for maintaining the longevity of your Michelin tires.
-Misaligned wheels can cause uneven tire wear, leading to premature replacement and decreased fuel efficiency.
+Misaligned wheels can cause uneven tire wear, leading to premature and decreased fuel efficiency.
 Signs of poor alignment include uneven tire wear, pulling to one side while driving, and steering wheel vibration.
 Regular alignment checks can help identify and correct any alignment issues before they cause significant damage to your tires.

 • Schedule a wheel alignment check at least once a year or if you notice any signs of misalignment.